rkg823/TplWorkflow/README.md

 `{
   "Name": "sample-workflow",
   "Version": 1,
-  "Sescription": "this is a sample workflow" "Pipelines": [{
+  "Description": "this is a sample workflow" "Pipelines": [{
       < pipelines >
     }]